JamesBarwell/lilypond-folk-tunes/README.md

 lilypond-folk-tunes
 ---

 My collection of traditional folk music, as I play it, in Lilypond format.
-Music from the British Isles, Ireland and Europe.
+Music from the British Isles, Ireland, and elsewhere.

 Download the [latest PDF tunebook](https://github.com/JamesBarwell/lilypond-folk-tunes/releases/latest/download/book.pdf).

 ## File organsation and build

-Tune sets are in `sets`.
-Individual tunes are in `tunes`.
+Lilypond markup files are in `ly`, roughly categorised by region and tune type.

 Run `make` to create individual pdf files of the sets, tunes and all combined as `book.pdf`.